Rosemary Oil for Hair Growth: 2021 Guide

 The ancient Greeks and Romans referred to it as the herb of remembrance and fidelity, most likely based on their belief that it strengthened the memory.

-The Romans used it to decorate statues of their household gods and as a sacred incense in religious ceremonies.
+The Romans used it to decorate statues of their household gods and as sacred incense in religious ceremonies.

 Egyptians also considered rosemary to be sacred, using it to prepare the dead for mummification.
 Traces of the herb have been discovered in the tombs of the Egyptian First Dynasty.